bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 We also have big plans to make {{rust_type(type="trait" crate="bevy_pbr" version="0.6.0" name="Material" plural=true)}} even better:
 * **Bind Group derives**: this should cut down on the boilerplate of passing materials to the GPU.
-* **Material Instancing**: materials enable us to implement high level mesh instancing as a simple configuration item for both built in and custom materials.
+* **Material Instancing**: materials enable us to implement high-level mesh instancing as a simple configuration item for both built in and custom materials.

 ### Visibility and Frustum Culling